 Medial plantar nerve entrapment

-How to diagnose pinched nerve in calf
+How to diagnose a pinched nerve in the calf?

 In general, tests that are used to confirm a diagnosis include: